Alternate Fighter: Expanded

 You are the arbiter of divine wrath.
 When you hit the target of Crusader's Ire with a weapon attack, you can end the Mark to have your attack to deal maximum damage instead of rolling.

-If the attack reduces the target to 0 hit points you instantly regain the use of Crusader's Ire.
+If the attack reduces the creature to 0 hit points you regain the use of Crusader's Ire.
+Once you use this feature you must finish a short or long rest before you can use it again.

 Legendary Crusader